 Below: 1st photo - The leader with the prior years whorl of branches.
 2nd photo - The developing "candles" at the twig tips.

 Notes: Eastern White Pine is not indigenous to the Garden.
 Eloise Butler first recorded planting Eastern White Pine on May 19, 1909 with plants obtained from the Park Board nursery.
 Again on Sept.
-11, 1911, and 11 on May 28, 1914, more in 1917, all same source.
+11, 1911, and 11 on May 28, 1914, more in 1917 and '20, all same source.
 Another in 1920 from Milaca.
 Martha Crone planted it in 1937.
+Susan Wilkins added 10 in 2019.
 The Common name of 'Eastern' White Pine is appropriate as the range of this species is the eastern half of North America, excluding the Gulf of Mexico states.
 In Minnesota it is native to the eastern 2/3rds of the state north of Sherburne County, then south along the St. Croix valley and along the Mississippi valley to the Iowa border.
 It is widely available in the nursery trade and can probably be found in many other locations as a planted landscape species.
 Hennepin County is a case in point, it is not native to the county but can be found in numerous landscape plantings.
 White pine was introduced into England in 1605 by British Naval Captain George Weymouth and in England the tree bears his name.